Charleston Motorcycle Accident Lawyers

 Representing bikers throughout the state

 Motorcyclists have the right to ride their motorcycles on the highway.
 Unfortunately, other drivers often refuse to share the road.
 Motor vehicle drivers’ speeding, tailgating, and other careless actions put bikers at high risk.
-The Calwell Practice, LC supports bikers’ rights to ride safely.
+Calwell Luce diTrapano PLLC, LC supports bikers’ rights to ride safely.
 When injuries do occur, our lawyers are determined to recover the compensation you deserve from the negligent drivers.

 Tips for riding safely in and around Charleston, WV

 Motorcycles provide more than a means of transportation — they inspire a sense of freedom and control.
 However, they do not provide the same protections as a car.
 Bikes lack seatbelts, airbags, and the sturdy body structure of automobiles that absorb impact forces and would keep riders from being thrown.
 Nonetheless, you can take important steps to protect yourself by wearing special gear designed to minimize injuries in case of an accident.
 The Motorcycle Safety Foundation’s “Fool’s Gear, Cool Gear” campaign recommends the following safety gear: